isc-projects/kea/doc/guide/api.rst

         }
    }

-where >server< is the configuration element name for a given server such as "Dhcp4" or "Dhcp6"
+where <server> is the configuration element name for a given server, such as "Dhcp4" or "Dhcp6"

 Response syntax: